-Don't worry - it's very simple to retrieve a email you deleted from Mail on iPhone or iPad, provided you do so straight away, or even within a week.
-(Usually - that's the default.
-You can change the length of time Mail waits before permanently deleting 'deleted' emails.)
+Don't worry!
+It's very simple to retrieve a email you've accidentally deleted from Mail on your iPhone or iPad, provided you do so reasonably quickly.
+(Within a week is the default, but you can change the length of time Mail waits before permanently deleting 'deleted' emails.)
 In this article we explain how to recover mistakenly deleted emails in iOS Mail.

 Naturally undo gesture support will most commonly feature in Apple's own apps.
 Including, fortunately for the purposes of this tutorial, Mail.

 Which brings us back to the original scenario: you've just deleted an important email by mistake.
 If you're prompt, you can get it back very easily.
 Just give your iPhone that gentle but firm flick/shake and you should see the undo message.
 Tap undo and the email will be recovered.

 But where does the recovered email go?
 If you had the email open when you tapped the dustbin icon, and it whooshed off into the digital ether, leaving you looking at the next email in the queue, this might seem mysterious: iOS doesn't bring the recovered email back on to the screen.
 But it's been put back into the inbox it came from, so don't worry.